IgniteUI/help-topics/topics/10_AngularJS Directives/00_Using_Ignite_UI_with_AngularJS.md

         };
     }]);
 ```
-These options may seem familiar to you as they are simply using the [Ignite UI API](%%jQueryApiUrl%%/ui.igtree) in the controller as there is no need for AngularJS to normalize them from the view.
+These options may seem familiar to you as they are simply using the [%%ProductName%% API](%%jQueryApiUrl%%/ui.igtree) in the controller as there is no need for AngularJS to normalize them from the view.

 ### <a id="events"></a>Events

-Although standard methods of [handling Ignite UI events](Using-Events-in-NetAdvantage-for-jQuery.html) are still available, directives can also bind handlers that are defined declaratively as an attribute with `event-` prefix.
+Although standard methods of [handling %%ProductName%% events](Using-Events-in-NetAdvantage-for-jQuery.html) are still available, directives can also bind handlers that are defined declaratively as an attribute with `event-` prefix.
 The name of the event still follows the same naming convention as options - **lower case and dash-delimited**.
 For example, the following code listing shows how to declare the [`ended`](%%jQueryApiUrl%%/ui.igvideoplayer#events:ended) event of the `igVideoPlayer`:

 **In HTML:**
 ```html